 The Iwo Jima Monument was dedicated April 16, 1982 on the MMA Parade Ground.

 The 32-foot high figures are erecting a 78-foot steel flagpole from which a cloth flag flies 24 hours a day.
 They occupy the same positions as in Rosenthal’s historic photograph.
-Hayes is the figure farthest from the flagstaff; Sousley is to the right front of Hayes; Strank is on Sousley’s left; Bradley is in front of Sousley; Gagnon is in front of Strank; and Block is closest to the bottom of the flagstaff.
+PFC Hayes is the furthest from the flagstaff; PFC Sousley (with slung rifle) is to the right front of PFC Hayes; Sgt Strank is to the left of PFC Sousley; PFC Schultz (with canteen cover on belt) is to the right front of PFC Sousley; PFC Gagnon is to the left of PFC Schultz; and Cpl Block is at the bottom of the flagstaff.

 The figures, placed on a rock slope, rise about six feet from a 10-foot base.
 The M-1 rifle and the carbine carried by two of the figures are 16 and 12-feet long, respectively.
 The canteen would hold 32 quarts of water.
 The base of the memorial is made of black Brazilian granite.
 Burnished in gold on the granite are the names and dates of every principal Marine Corps engagement since the founding of the Corps, as well as the inscription, “In honor and in memory of the men of the United States Marine Corps who have given their lives for their country since November 10, 1775.”